Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 1. Recover using seed phrase
 2. See your wallet's recovery process
 3. Dexetera has nothing to do with it

+Remember: Dexetera doesn't have access to your private key, it cannot recover it for you, and Dexetera will never ask for your private key.

 ### Q: Can someone else access my account?